 Figure 4.
 The Rose of Leary - the unfriendly Calimero (the submissive unfriendly)

 Consider a practical example in which your communication partner is of a docile nature and readily deferred to you and your ideas – an overload of cooperativeness.
 Dependence / submission plays also an evident role in problem solving and challenges.
 Our Calimero often request a certain solution for a given challenge.
 Once given he/she starts complaining that you never consult him/her for his/her professional opinion.
 Arrow 1 in the right figure.
 The picture of the friendly Calimero.

 With a friendly Calimero in front of you, by nature you tempt to respond symmetrically opposite; dominant friendly.
-Arrow 2 in right figure.
+Arrow 2 in figure 5.
 You easily take control and provide a turnkey solution or assignment.
 Hopefully you notice the self-fulfilling prophecy of your communication partner.